 Library takes care of the selection, cataloging, and circulation of the Meeting’s books and audiovisual materials as well as digitizing the oral history cassettes.
 They also seek ways to encourage more people to use the library for enrichment of the life of the Meeting.
 They collaborate on types of and specific books to recommend that Quaker Press publish, FGC Bookstore stock, or FMC obtain and circulate.
 Visitors welcome.
 Oral History subcommittee meets monthly on second Saturdays at 10am; Library Business subcommittee meets monthly.

-Marriage and Family Life seeks ways to nurture and support marriages and families in our Meeting community.
+Marriage, Family Life, and Relationships seeks ways to nurture and support marriages and families in our Meeting community.
 They do this in a number of ways, including conducting forums and workshops on topics related to Quaker couples and families, providing clearness and oversight for marriages, and providing clearness and support for couples and families in distress.
 We meet monthly on third Thursdays at 7pm.

 Membership engages with attenders about their spiritual journeys and where membership at FMC might fit.
 The committee considers applications for memberships; requests for sojourning, transfers, resignations; and transition of adult membership for juniors.
 It also makes appropriate recommendations to the Meeting for Business and arranges introduction and welcoming of members new to the Meeting.
 We meet monthly on fourth Mondays at 7pm.